Tweed River Entrance Sand Bypassing Facility

 • Queesland winner - Australian Institute of Project Management

-The NSW and Queensland State Governments awarded McConnell Dowell the contract to design, construct and operate the Tweed River Entrance Sand Bypassing.
-The main objectives of the project are to establish and maintain a safe and navigable entrance to the Tweed River; and to restore and maintain the ecology and amenity of beaches on the southern Gold Coast.
+The NSW and Queensland State Governments awarded McConnell Dowell the contract to design, construct and operate the unique Tweed River Entrance Sand Bypassing system in the late 1990s.
+The main objective of the facility is to maintain a safe and navigable entrance to the Tweed River and maintain the ecology and amenity of beaches on the southern Gold Coast.

 The main feature of the facility is the sand collection jetty which is approximately 450 m long and extends approx 300 m from the shoreline.